Understanding Twelve-Step Programs for Teens and Young Adults

 Alcoholics Anonymous Meetings for Teens Can Shape a Young Person’s Life

-AA was the first 12 step program and remains popular today.
-While it was designed for adults, teens and young adults are welcome to attend these groups.
+AA was the first 12-step program and remains popular today.
+While it was designed for adults, teens, and young adults are welcome to attend these groups.
+AA is a widely used treatment option for alcohol addiction among teens.
 The only requirement for participants is a desire to quit drinking to improve their daily lives and remain abstinent.

 They follow the steps, making conscious contact with their Higher Power, having humbly asked them for help.
+The 12-step philosophy defines recovery as abstinence from alcohol and other drugs (AODs), and includes personality changes and spiritual growth resulting from practicing the 12 steps.
 By the end of the program, they have a spiritual awakening that empowers them to quit alcohol.

 Narcotics Anonymous for Teens Offers a Resource for Young People